MoritzT/hoa-static-player/README.md

 <script type="text/javascript" src="hangoutonair.js"></script>
 ```

-Descripe how to call the showLivePlayer method
+Descripe how to call the showLivePlayer method.

+Add this part where the player should appear on your website and customize the size to your needs.
+Also change the Channelname to the prefered YouTube channel

 ```html
 <script type="text/javascript" id="LivePlayer">showLivePlayer("DariaMusk", "560", "315");</script>